Live Casino Guide

 The Commission and the ECJ have categorically stipulated that the freedom-to-provide-services-provisions of the Treaty apply to online gambling services as they do to all others.
 As a consequence, where an EEA member has legally sanctioned local online gambling services it cannot enact laws prohibiting similar online gambling services being provided to its residents from operators based in other EEA member countries.

 Where an EEA member law is in breach of the Treaty it is effectively illegal, and therefore easily challenged by effected parties.
 As well as being operationally ineffective, the law may become the subject of an infringement proceeding issued by the Commission.
-At the time of writing, no less than 10 EEA members were the subject of infringement proceedings related to online gambling laws that breached the Treaty.

 Actively allow Passively allow Actively prohibit Passively prohibit